-Should I say that you are tired?
+Should I say thank you for your hard work?

 Designed by Kunio Maekawa, the founder of modernist architecture learned from Le Corbusier.

-31ae9149344892a850ceb7cfbe536096.jpg "alt =" "width =" 4025 "height =" 2678 "/>
+ae9149344892a850ceb7cfbe536096.jpg "alt =" "width =" 4025 "height =" 2678 "/>

 This is also a sacred place for opera and ballet fans.

-5e573845c6e685cf143.jpg "alt =" "width =" 557 "height =" 372 "/>
+845c6e685cf143.jpg "alt =" "width =" 557 "height =" 372 "/>

-For details, see the home page >> of the hall .
-Here, we will pick up the notable performances from my personal hobby.
+For details, please see the hall's homepage >> , and here we will pick up notable performances from my personal hobby.

-Kenta_Kojiri_cmomoko-japantrim_mini.jpg "alt =" "width =" 900 "height =" 601 "/>
+ojiri_cmomoko-japantrim_mini.jpg "alt =" "width =" 900 "height =" 601 "/>

 And one more.